vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 ten criticised officials or even the sultan, 17 whereas the egalitarianism of Islam made the Sufi movement the first one to defy the caste system, on principle.
 In order that the Sufi shaykh could sustain his authority, against the ,ulamā on the one hand and the people on the other, the possession of karāma, super natural power, became essential (Mujeeb 1967, 118).
 It appears that by the second half of the 14th century Sufism was firmly established.
 By that time succession to the shaykh was becoming hereditary and the khānk. āh evolved into an institution of vested interests (Mujeeb 1967, 162).
 A debate with Hin duism ensued.
-As far as metaphysics was concerned, Indian Sufism accepted on the whole the doctrine of the immanence of god, or ‘unity of phenomena’ (wah. dat al-shuh¯ud).
+As far as metaphysics was concerned, Indian Sufism accepted on the whole the doctrine of the immanence of god, or ‘unity of phenomena’ (wah. dat al-shuhūd).
 18 The austerity tended to slacken and the status of the shaykh was increasingly seen in terms of divine grace or favour rather than of self-discipline.
 The esteem in which he was held gradually began to assume enormous proportions like that of his Hindu counterpart, the guru.
 In sum, Sufism became integrated in the course of development of North Indian society and religion as a whole in which it remained a dynamic factor.
 19

 This is not the place to deal with the forms of popular syncretistic religion that ensued on the periphery of Islam among the lower strata of society where large groups had nominally embraced the new faith and that made, for instance, the cult of saints (pīr/shaykh) and tombs ubiquitous.
 20 There are two Sufi practices of great consequence that deserve to be noted: dhikr and samā,.